 The COJJP is launching a college-wide one-stop-shop office where students can come for academic advising, and assistance with financial, personal, and other challenges.
 This will enable the college to better serve our students as the advising team will enhance students’ academic experience and holistic development through academic advising and innovative educational programming.
 With this new process, you can talk with your academic advisor about the following: 1) assisting with semester course advising and planning; 2) making substitutions for your prerequisite or program courses; discussing transfer/abroad credit evaluations; 3) figuring out how best to academically prepare yourself for graduate school; and, 4) exploring how to address academic difficulties in a timely manner.
 The COJJP Dean’s Office will be advising all students except seniors.

-Seniors will be advised by their department so contact Mrs. Sandy Siegmund in the Department of Justice Studies (email@example.com) or Mrs. Mokeitha Williams in the Department of Psychology (firstname.lastname@example.org).
+Seniors will be advised by their department so contact Dr. Martha Gallien in the Department of Justice Studies at (936) 261-5234 or firstname.lastname@example.org or Dr. Peter Metofe in the Department of Psychology at (936) 261-5224 or email@example.com.

 Financial Aid Counselors